-Some weeks ago while driving back to my room late evening, I noticed great activity around Wat Santitham, a vital temple in my area in Chiang Mai.
+Some weeks ago, while driving back to my room late evening, I noticed high activity around Wat Santitham, a vital temple in my area in Chiang Mai.
 There was a coming and going of nicely dressed people, and remarkably there were also may monks around.
 Initially, I thought it was some religious ceremony.
-Until a Thai friend told me what was going on; an important monk associated with this temple had died.
+Until a Thai friend told me what was going on, an important monk associated with this temple had died.
 Hence the high activity in and around the temple.
-So, many people came to express their respect for the deceased.
+So, many people came to express their respect for the deceased monk.

 Attending a cremation in Thailand

-The whole event lasted a day or ten and was finalized with the incineration of the monk`s corpse.
+The whole event lasted a day or ten and was finalized with the incineration of the monk’s corpse.
 Because I never experienced a cremation in Thailand, I decided to attend the final religious ceremony.
 I dressed up in dark pants and a black shirt, you are supposed to be dressed in white or black, and walked to the square opposite the temple.
 In the middle of the square, there was a stage with a coffin on a pile of bricks.
 Everything was nicely decorated with garlands and life-sized photographs of the deceased monk.
-Around 2000 people were present; official delegations from the government, monks and ordinary people.
-Moreover, there were also some foreigners among the attendants, twenty at most.
+Around 2000 people were present; official delegations from the government, monks, and ordinary people.
+Moreover, there were also some foreigners among the attendants, not that many, though, I would say twenty at most.

 Presenting symbolic gifts

-Around 3 pm the actual incineration ceremony started.
-First of all, several announcements were made through a sound system, in Thai of course, and on certain moments en masse prayers were held.
+Around 3 pm, the actual incineration ceremony started.
+First of all, several announcements were made through a sound system, in Thai, of course, and on certain moments en masse prayers were held.
 Meanwhile, numerous people walked to the stage to deposit a monk’s garment, a candle or a bunch of flowers.
 These are symbolic gifts, providing necessities for the monk in his next life.
 All this took place on a square blazing in the sun.
-Luckily there were plenty of chairs available, and drinks; water, iced tea and coffee, and soft drinks were regularly distributed.
+So it was a bit of an enduring activity.
+But luckily, there were plenty of chairs available, and drinks; water, iced tea and coffee, and soft drinks were regularly distributed.

 Limited Thai language skills